klindsay28/Newton-Krylov_OOC/docs/source/users-guide/test_problem-model.rst

 Most options for the solver and the test_problem model are in the cfg file.
 The default location of the cfg file is ``$TOP/models/test_problem/newton_krylov.cfg``, where ``$TOP`` is the toplevel directory of the repo.
+Perform the following steps to spin up tracers in the test_problem model.

 ~~~~~~
 Step 1